h-muhammed/Machine-learning-portfolio/README.md

-# Machine-learning-scratch-
+# Machine Learning from Scratch
-Implementing all the classical machine learning model in python.
+Implementing all the classical machine learning models in Python.